Year 2 2025 - 2026

 Book bags will also go home on a Thursday with 2 phonics books or a reading scheme book.
 These should be returned no later than the following Monday.
 The books will be matched to your child’s reading level and will help them consolidate the sounds and tricky (red) words learnt that week.
 It will help your child to read these books more than once to help improve reading speed and expression.

-*Please can you sign your child’s reading record to show they have read when book bags are returned on a Monday*
+*Please can you sign your child’s reading record to show they have read*

 Spellings - The children will have five spellings from their own reading level.
 Spellings will be tested during the week.
 The children will be expected to apply these spellings in a sentence.
 We will no longer set a test; instead they will be assessed during the week in their written work.

-Other Homework - Occasional projects linked to topic work will be set throughout the year.
+Other Homework - Occasional projects linked to topic work will be set. throughout the year.
 Maths activities to go home when relevant and to support learning.

 If you need to speak with your child's teacher, please approach us on the playground and we can arrange a time.
 We would ask that you kindly wait until we have seen all the children safely to their parent or carer before speaking to your teacher and we will be happy to chat.
 Alternatively, you may wish to ring the school office to arrange an appointment.